alelopes/CCNext/README.md

     pip install -r requirements.txt
     ```

-**Important:** the requirements assume that a GPU compatible with CUDA 12.1 is available.
+**Important:** The requirements assume that a GPU compatible with CUDA 12.1 is available.
+If you want, you can change it to the version you prefer (as long as it is a PyTorch 2.+ version).
+For more information on suitable versions for your GPU, visit the [PyTorch website](https://pytorch.org/get-started/previous-versions/).

 ## Training